zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 4-Diplomatic engineering.md

 - Investment in the reconstruction of Gaza.
 Secondly, you decompose the problem (decomposition): split problems into less complex subproblems.
 As such they are reduced to a technical levels, at the lowest level possible, so that solutions will be reduced to a technical state as well.
 - Subproblems are categorised trough objective language, broken down to its smallest parts, using statistic criteria among others to find solutions.
 Using mathematical representation isn't a must, but facilitates things.
-- These tools are applied heuristically (solution-oriented).
-The DFAE invented this method thinking of watchmaking, which isn't surprising given we are a country of engineers.
+- Then tools are applied heuristically (solution-oriented).
+- The DFAE invented this method thinking of watchmaking, which isn't surprising given we are a country of engineers.
 ### The spirit of diplomatic engineering
 - Diplomatic Engineering applies pragmatic solutions by using specific instruments and tools as it is done in engineering.
 - Not strategic, puzzling out a solution to a specific problem is not about the search of the answer to a general question (**E.g.** Bilatérales where this method was born).